Date(s) - Sunday, May 20, 2018 - Sunday, June 10, 2018

 For Colombian students payment can be made into a Colombian bank or in cash at the property.
 Para los latinoamericanos, pueden pagar por depósito en banco colombiano o en efectivo antes del curso.

-There is a limit of 15 students for this Course.
+There is a limit of 10 students for this Course.
+There are 4 spots left to fill.
+Hay 4 plazas abiertas!

 Location: Casa El Encuentro